-This cooperative venture between the MHT Archeology Program and the Archeological Society of Maryland runs 11 days, inclusive of weekends and the Memorial Day holiday, and is open to the public.
-The purpose of the Field Session is to train lay persons in archeological methods and teach Maryland's past through hands-on involvement, while making meaningful contributions to the study of Maryland archeology.
+This cooperative venture between the MHT Archaeology Program and the Archeological Society of Maryland runs 11 days, inclusive of weekends and the Memorial Day holiday, and is open to the public.
+The purpose of the Field Session is to train lay persons in archaeological methods and teach Maryland's past through hands-on involvement, while making meaningful contributions to the study of Maryland archaeology.

 For More Information

 For more information on the field session, or on how to join the Archeological Society of Maryland, contact Dr. Charlie Hall at (410) 697-9552.